How To

 Best for quick, simple studies

 UX Metrics or kardSort.
 If you need a fast answer to a straightforward question — "do users expect these items in the same group?" — these lightweight tools get you there with minimal setup.
-Just know that you are trading depth for speed.
+Just know that you're trading depth for speed.

 Best for comprehensive IA research

 Optimal Workshop if you have budget.
 Their dendrogram analysis is the most mature, and the broader suite (Treejack, Chalkmark) covers adjacent methods well.
-CardSort if you want comparable analysis without the $199/month price tag — the free tier includes the analytical tools that Optimal Workshop gates behind paid plans.
+ValidateThat if you want comparable analysis without the $199/month price tag — the free tier includes the analytical tools that Optimal Workshop gates behind paid plans, and you can recruit participants without leaving the dashboard.

 Best for teams on a budget